-2pq represents the frequency of the heterozygous genotype; and q^2 represents the frequency of the homozygous recessive genotype.
+2pq represents the frequency of the heterozygous genotype; and

+$q^2$ represents the frequency of the homozygous recessive genotype.

-It is often easiest to determine q^2 first, simply by counting the number of individuals with the unique, homozygous recessive phenotype (then dividing by the total individuals in the population to arrive at the "frequency").
-If we can do this, we simply need to calculate the square root of the homozygous recessive phenotype frequency.
+It is often easiest to determine $q^2$ first, simply by counting the number of individuals with the unique, homozygous recessive phenotype (then dividing by the total individuals in the population to arrive at the "frequency").
+Once we have this number, we simply need to calculate the square root of the homozygous recessive phenotype frequency.
 That gives us q.
-Remember, 1 - q equals p, so now we have the frequencies for both alleles in the population.
-If we needed to figure out the frequencies of heterozygotes and homozygous dominant genotypes, we'd just need to plug the p and q frequencies back into the p^2 and 2pq formulas.
+Remember, 1 - qequals p, so now we have the frequencies for both alleles in the population.
+If we needed to figure out the frequencies of heterozygotes and homozygous dominant genotypes, we'd just need to plug the p and q frequencies back into the $p^2$ and 2pqformulas.